-Each semester first year psychology students are required to accumulate 3 hours of participation in research projects through the School Research Experience Program.
+Each semester first year psychology students may accumulate up to 5 hours of participation in research projects through the School Research Experience Program.
 This service is supplied via Sona Systems, which provides the means for participants to sign-up for and participate in projects online.
 The system also allows researchers to organise their data collection session online.

 Research Experience and Paid Participant systems